 Your tenancy agreement is a contract that sets out rights and responsibilities for you, the tenant, and for us, the landlord.

-There are several different types of tenancies.
+There are several different types of tenancies, which each give the tenant different conditions and responsibilities.

 Every new tenant will have a Starter Tenancy for the first 12 months.
 This is like a trial period.
 Your Housing Officer will visit you after 9 months to review your tenancy, inspect the property and discuss any issues you may have.